 In general, field curation and recordation practices and procedures should be:

 - Consistent with the guidelines and standards established by the Council for Texas Archaeologists.

 - Stated in the research design and approved by the lead agency responsible for the enforcement of environmental laws and regulations.

 - Include provisions that a representative sample of all classes of cultural materials should be retained unless there is an overarching concern (e.g., health risk, repatriation of human burial remains to culturally affiliated groups, or impracticality of stabilization).

-Please fill out, sign and submit a digital and a hard copy of our Request for Housing form.
-This form should be submitted and approved prior to the submission of the collection.
+Please fill out, sign and submit a copy of our Request for Housing form.
+This form can be emailed and should be submitted and approved prior to the submission of the collection.
 CAS’s collections manager will check either “curation approved” or “curation denied” on the form and return a signed copy to the submitting archaeologist (SA).
 If approved, the signed and returned Request for Housing form will also act as the Provisional Housing Agreement.
 This document is the agreement that CAS will provide curation for the collection, assuming that all curation requirements are met.

 - Before you begin the cataloging and data entry phases of curation preparation, contact CAS for an Accession Number for the collection.
 You will need this number in order to assign Object ID Numbers to each item or bag of like items (See # 3 in How to Prepare Archaeological Collections for Curation at CAS).